isc-projects/stork/doc/user/install.rst

     INFO[2026-05-29 10:39:56]       controller.go:124   Authentication using OpenID Connect is now enabled in Stork, and users will be authenticated by OpenID Provider if the redirectURI has been registered in this provider.  openIDProvider="https://example.oidc.issuer.org" redirectURI="https://example.org:1234/stork/oidc/callback"

+- ``STORK_OIDC_PROVIDER_ID`` (``oidc-provider-id`` in CLI)

+    The OpenID Provider identifier to uniquely identify the provider in your Stork deployment.
+You don't need to use this setting unless you change OpenID Provider in your Stork deployment.
+It will be used as authentication method identifier in Stork server.
+Stork UI will display it as authentication method for users authenticating via OIDC.
+It defaults to ``oidc``.

 - ``STORK_OIDC_PROVIDER_NAME`` (``oidc-provider-name`` in CLI)

     The OpenID Provider name that will be displayed on the Login page.
 You may use it to customize the label on the